 Old FLSA law provided overtime wages ("time and a half") to employees who worked more than 40 hours a week (provided that they met certain requirements).
 The law was revised to more clearly declare which employees are eligible to receive overtime pay.
 FLSA now protects employees who make less than $455 per week, or less than $23,660 per year.
 This greatly expands the number of people covered, as the limits were much lower in the old law.

 If you have been unlawfully denied overtime compensation, you have the right to participate in overtime litigation against your employer.
-If you suspect you have been wrongfully denied overtime pay, fill out our free overtime case review form.
+If you suspect you have been wrongfully denied overtime pay, fill out the form on this page.
 Our overtime lawyers will examine the details of your case to determine if you are owed unpaid overtime.

 The new FLSA law also explains which employees are exempt from overtime pay, and consequently are unable to file a wage and hour claim.